WooCode/WooCode.Slack/README.md

 If you use the WooCode.Slack.Nancy host you have to direct SlashCommands AND/OR Outgoing webhooks to your **hosturl(app.config)/hook**

-- WooCode.Slack.Nancy is the host project, just buid it and start your server (check the app.config).
+- WooCode.Slack.Nancy is the host project, just build it and start your server (check the app.config).
 - WooCode.Slack.WooBot contains the Bot code & handlers that are hosted in the Nancy project.

 ### Bot commands